 Tips for Success at Gymnastics Competitions

-This year marks the fourth season my daughter has been competing at gymnastics meets.
-She is now 9 years old, and a Level 7 artistic gymnast registered with the USAG.
-She trains at Cascade All Star Gymnastics in Bend, Oregon.
+My daughter has been competing at gymnastics meets since age six.
+She is now a Level 7 artistic gymnast registered with the USAG.
+She trains at Cascade All-Star Gymnastics in Bend, Oregon.

 Since she started training years ago, we have learned what does and does not work for success at gymnastics competitions.
 Lauren has trained with a former U.S. Olympic medalist and has her sights set on making it to the Elite Program, which follows Level 10.